Home

 So join us for time in our real nature as nondual Awareness-Love, the One Who is right Here as formless Vastness, the One we see shining in the eyes/hearts of all beings.

 Program: Our time together is for intuitively realizing true Identity in Spirit for the sake of being truly free, happy, and compassionate.
-Evenings include healing peace meditations to open and close, presentations by Timothy (and occasional guest speakers), Q&A, deep spiritual discussion, “heart humor,” readings from the sages, joyous/soulful singing, and spontaneous truth-sharing from anyone present.
+Satsangs include meditation, presentations by Timothy (and occasional guest speakers), Q&A, deep spiritual discussion, “heart humor,” spontaneous truth-sharing from anyone present, and occasional readings from the sages and joyous/soulful singing and/or sacred music.

 * * * * * * * * * * * * *

-Timothy Conway (“a figure in the dream, pointing to the Divine Dreamer”) has studied and practiced the nondual essence of our sacred traditions for over 30 years.
-He has met many enlightened masters, especially in Advaita Vedanta (Sri Nisargadatta Maharaj, Sri Ramana Maharshi’s immediate followers, and others) and various lines of Buddhism, as well as spiritual adepts in Taoism, Sufism and mystic Christianity and Judaism.
-Timothy has freely shared the “pathless path” of deep spirituality for over 25 years.
+Timothy Conway (“a figure in the dream, pointing to the Divine Dreamer”) has studied and practiced the nondual essence of our sacred traditions since the early 1970s.
+He has met many enlightened masters, especially in Advaita Vedanta (Sri Nisargadatta Maharaj, Sri Ramana Maharshi’s immediate followers, and others) and various lines of Buddhism, as well as spiritual adepts in Daoism, Sufism and mystic Christianity and Judaism.
+Timothy has freely shared the “pathless path” of deep spirituality since the late 1980s.

-"Be utterly awake, HERE and NOW, in the glorious God-Self that always already IS.
+"Be utterly awake, HERE and NOW, in the glorious Pure Awareness or God-Self that always already IS.
 Stand prior to all arising ego-strategies of seeking, desire, fear, and all binding identifications with 'I am this' or 'I am that.'
 This is authentic freedom.
-See this Self as the very heart of everyone perceived.
+Realize this Self as the very heart of everyone perceived.
 This is the beginning of authentic love." --Timothy

 The beloved, eminent sage Sri Ramana Maharshi (1879-1950) has so beautifully and simply taught the highest truth: "Why does someone suffer?
 Because one imagines oneself other than what one in reality is, e.g., the body, this, that, and the other. ...
 In reality one is the intelligent 'I AM' alone, stripped of qualities and superimpositions, of names and forms....
 The wise one simply is.
 'I Am That I Am' sums up the whole truth.
 The method is summed up by 'Be still and know that I am God.'"